-- A site reconnaissance conducted by an experienced certified engineering geologist to assess the site setting and look for adverse geologic conditions; - Review of readily-available geologic maps, reports, and air photos; - Logging of 15 onsite walk-in test pits and two offsite test pits (near the proposed water tank location further west) to assess subsurface conditions; - Preparation of three cross-section profiles based on site-specific subsurface data and inferred conditions; and - Evaluation of available data and preparation of this report, which presents the results of our study.
+- A site reconnaissance conducted by an experienced certified engineering geologist to assess the site setting and look for adverse geologic conditions; - Review of readily-available geologic maps, reports, and air photos; - Logging of two test pits near the proposed water tank location to assess subsurface conditions; - Preparation of one cross-section profile based on site-specific subsurface data and inferred conditions; and

+• Evaluation of available data and preparation of this report, which presents the results of our study.

 The engineering geology section of this report has been prepared in accordance with Bowman and Lund (2016) and current generally accepted professional engineering geologic principles and practice in Utah, and meets specifications provided in Chapter 27 of the Weber County Land Use Code within the above stated scope.
 We do not include discussion of radon hazard potential, as recommended in Bowman and Lund (2016), because radon gas poses an environmental health hazard and indoor levels are heavily influenced by several post-construction, non-geologic factors.
-The hazard from radon should be evaluated by long-term testing following construction.
+Given the proposed development, radon would not pose a hazard.

-3.2 Limitations and Exceptions
+2.2 Limitations and Exceptions